Will Metastatic Breast Cancer Ever Be Curable, and What Will It Take to Get There?Lisa A. Carey, MD

 Memorial Sloan Kettering Cancer Center

-Hormone receptor-positive metastatic breast cancers test positive for estrogen (ER-positive) or progesterone receptors (PR-positive), or both, and often respond to anti-estrogen therapies.
-This session will detail approved and pipeline endocrine therapies, targeted agents and chemotherapy regimens that are used in metastatic disease, as well as ways to manage common side effects.
+Hormone receptor-positive metastatic breast cancers test positive for estrogen (ER-positive) or progesterone (PR-positive) receptors , or both, and often respond to anti-estrogen therapies.
+This session will detail approved and pipeline hormonal therapies, targeted therapies and chemotherapy regimens that are used in metastatic disease, as well as ways to manage common side effects.

 C. Medical Update: HER2-Positive Metastatic Breast CancerRebecca J. Jaslow, MD